-The Qatar Women Business Association is an active group that exists to ‘empower business and professional women and unlock the potential of future generations in support of Qatar National Vision 2030.’
+The Qatar Businesswomen Association is an active group that exists to ‘empower business and professional women and unlock the potential of future generations in support of Qatar National Vision 2030.’
 Qatar Professional Women’s Network says it is ‘inspiring women to engage in a professional, diverse, and supportive network while expanding their skills and knowledge base’.

 Businesses in the community in Qatar